Azure-Samples/MachineLearningSamples-EnergyDemandTimeSeriesForecasting/scenario-time-series-forecasting.md

 1. Please ensure that you have properly installed Azure ML Workbench by following the [installation guide](https://github.com/Azure/ViennaDocs/blob/master/Documentation/Installation.md).
 2. This sample assumes that you are running Azure ML Workbench on Windows 10 with [Docker engine](https://www.docker.com/) locally installed.
 If you are using macOS, the instruction is largely the same.
 3. This sample requires that you update the Pandas installation to version 0.20.3.
-Run the following command in the CLI to upgrade the package.
+The following CLI command will ensure the correct pandas version:
     ```
     conda install pandas==0.20.3
     ```
+    _**JE**: I think the conda.dependencies handles case 3 with specific pandas version_

 Notes:

 - The sample was built and tested on a Windows 10 machine with the following specification: Intel Core i7-6600U CPU @ 2.60 GHz, 16-GB RAM, 64-bit OS, x64-based processor with Docker Version 17.06.2-ce-win27 (13194).
-- Model operationalization was built using this version of Azure ML CLI: azure-cli-ml==0.1.0a24.post2
+- Model operationalization was built using this version of Azure ML CLI: azure-cli-ml==0.1.0a24.post2 _**JE:** similar to pandas, a specific azure-cli version is deprecated in short order_

 ## Introduction

 Time series forecasting is the task of predicting future values in a time-ordered sequence of observations.
 It is a common problem and has applications in many industries.
 For example, retail companies need to forecast future products sales so they can effectively organize their supply chains to meet demand.
 Similarly, package delivery companies need to estimate the demand for their services so they can plan workforce requirements and delivery routes ahead of time.
-In many cases, the financial risks of inaccurate forecasts can be significant and forecasting is therefore often a business critical activity.
+In many cases, the financial risks of inaccurate forecasts can be significant.
+Therefore accurate forecasting can be a business critical activity.

 This sample shows how time series forecasting can be performed through applying machine learning techniques.
 You are guided through every step of the modeling process including:
 - data preparation to clean and format the data;